-OSCAR C. DE VENECIA, 86 years old, Filipino, is the Chairman of the Board.
+OSCAR C. DE VENECIA, 87 years old, Filipino, is the Chairman of the Board.
 Prior thereto, he held several positions in the Corporation: as the Executive Vice President of the Corporation and director in 1972; became President and CEO in 1980; and was elected as Chairman of the Board & CEO from 1988 to July 12, 2007.
 He served as Chairman of the Advisory Board from July 12, 2007 to February 11, 2009 before assuming the position of Chairman of the Board on February 12, 2009.
 He is also the Chairman of the subsidiaries of the Corporation, namely: Basic Biofuels Corporation, Basic Diversified Holdings, Inc., Basic Geothermal Energy Corporation, Basic Renewables, Inc., iBasic, Inc., and Southwest Resources, Inc.,

-He is the Vice-Chairman for International and Trade Affairs of the Philippine Chamber of Commerce and Industry; and a member of the Advisory Board of the Philippines Trade Foundation, Inc. He was a director of the Manila Economic & Cultural Office (MECO), an Independent Director of the Export & Industry Bank and he was a director of the Pangasinan Economic Development Foundation, Inc. He is Past Chairman and President, now Senior Adviser, of the Petroleum Association of the Philippines.
+He is a member of the Advisory Board of the Philippines Trade Foundation and was a director of the Manila Economic & Cultural Office (MECO), an Independent Director of the Export & Industry Bank and he was a director of the Pangasinan Economic Development Foundation, Inc. He is Past Chairman and President, now Senior Adviser, of the Petroleum Association of the Philippines.

 He was the Honorary Consul General of Ukraine in the Philippines and Past Dean of the Consular Corps of the Philippines.
+On September 12, 2017, he was awarded the Distinguished Service Award from the Ministry of Foreign Affairs of Ukraine.
 He is a Rear Admiral of the Philippine Coast Guard Auxiliary and a former Trustee of the Free Rural Eye Clinic Foundation, Inc. in San Fabian, Pangasinan.
 He is a Past President of the National Association of Mapua Alumni and a life member of the Management Association of the Philippines.